yashburshe/CS4530-Fall-2025/tutorials/week1-user-stories.md

 1. VSD analysis to gather requirements
 2. User Stories to dcoument gathered requirements
-2. Conditions of Satisfaction
+3. Conditions of Satisfaction to refine the user stories
-3. Testable behaviors
+4. Testable behaviors
-4. Executable Tests
+5. Executable Tests
-5. Engineering Tasks (Code)
+6. Engineering Tasks (Code)

 As we proceed down these refinements, we will likely go back and revisit design decisions that we made at earlier stages.
 This is the topic of Module 02.

 # Examples

 ## User Stories Without VSD

+The following user stories were defined without performing VSD analysis.

 ### User Story #1